MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Description of problem**: When branching out to a new workspace, I’m navigated to the new workspace but Git integration isn’t enabled there.
 **Cause**: The [Git integration switch](../admin/git-integration-admin-settings.md) might be enabled for your source workspace, but not for the whole tenant as the tenant admin can delegate control of the switch to workspace admins.
 If this is the case, your new workspace will not have Git integration enabled and you will need to manually enable it from the workspace settings before syncing the workspace with Git.
-**Solution**: Enable Git integration from the workspace settings of your new workspace
+**Solution**: Enable Git integration from the workspace settings of your new workspace.

 ### Commit issues